 Dressing or Stuffing?
 Cornbread or Bread?
 Everyone has a different recipe or style and nothing will divide cooks quicker!
 We never stuffed our turkey and always had Cornbread Dressing.
 Mom would also make a pan of plain Bread Dressing for Daddy because it was his Mother's recipe.
 Daddy never knew that Mom snuck a little cornbread into that pan of bread dressing.
 And, of course, a little white bread went into her cornbread dressing.

-We measured everything by the bowl size.
-Last year I carefully measured everything out so that I could be completely accurate with Mom's recipe.
+We measured everything by the bowl size but the below measurements are pretty accurate.
+If your dressing is too dry, add some more broth and if it's too moist, add some more cornbread or white bread.
 I always add the eggs last - after I've tasted the dressing for proper seasoning.
 I'm giving you a minimum measurement on the seasonings.
 Add them to your dressing, taste it, and add a little more of this and that.
 Some people like a little more sage.
-If it seems dry, add more broth.
-If it seems too moist, add more bread or cornbread.
 Mom and I would add a little of everything until the dressing was 'just right'.
 Keep in mind that you don't want to 'over season'.
-Once the dressing is cooked, the flavors will become richer, so keep this in mind.
+Once the dressing is cooked, the flavors will be come richer, so keep this in mind.
 Happy Cooking!

 8 to 10 cups of cornbread, crumbled

 2 to 4 cups of white bread, slightly stale and broken into small pieces

 2 tsp salt